Facebook pixel

 Could I still be liable under my insurance policy if my vehicle was stolen and then involved in a car accident?

-Usually, if you can prove to your insurance company that you did not have access to your vehicle and your vehicle was stolen at the time of the accident, you will not be held liable in both a lawsuit and in an insurance claim.
+In most cases, if you provide sufficient evidence to your insurance company that your vehicle was stolen before the accident occurred, you will not be held financially liable under your insurance policy.
+However, insurance companies conduct independent investigations to verify theft claims.
+If they suspect fraud or negligence, your claim may be denied or disputed.
 If the injured party files a claim with your insurance company, you should communicate with your insurance company the details about your car theft.
 Your insurance company will launch its own independent investigation to look into the circumstances of the stolen vehicle.

 Could I file a claim for my stolen vehicle?